(Download by clicking on pdf button at end.)

 By Jim Cubie firstname.lastname@example.org

-This document can also be downloaded at Doug Tallamy’s site
+An earlier version of this document can also be downloaded at Doug Tallamy’s site

 “You can’t fill the tub unless you plug the drain.”